mtelahun/account-engine/doc/STORIES.md

 accounts affected by the transaction so that they are reflected accurately in the ledger.
 ### Conversation
-- ~~should the records be derived from the journals at run-time or should they be copied into a separate record.~~ For immutability purposes database records should be created.
+- ~~should the records be derived from the journals at run-time or should they be copied into a separate record?~~ For immutability purposes database records should be created.
 - once created the record should not be deleted or modified
 ### Acceptance Criteria
 Given a complete journal transaction record, when a journal entry is created, then it will: